Disclosure: some links in this article are affiliate links. If you sign up through one, HeroHunt may earn a commission at no extra cost to you.

 Recruitment approaches for Gen Z

-Generation Z, born after 1997, is the newest generation entering the workforce.
+Generation Z, born between 1997 and 2012, is the newest generation entering the workforce.
+Only the older half is actually hireable today: the youngest are still at school, so your real Gen Z pool is roughly the 1997 to 2008 birth years.
 They are digital natives, value diversity and inclusion, and seek opportunities for rapid career advancement.
 To attract Gen Z talent:

 Bridging generational gaps in the recruitment process